 In addition to the in-depth legal training you’ll receive in the classroom, you will be surrounded by opportunities for professional development and network-building.
 You will have many ways to get involved, stay informed, and keep in touch with your classmates, professors, and the thriving Harrisburg-area legal communities—all while honing your legal skills.

 Legal research and writing are important parts of any successful legal career.
-You can strengthen those skills by working on the Widener Law Journal or the Widener Journal of Law, Economics, and Race.
-Published since 1992, the Widener Law Journal focuses on a wide range of topics including constitutional law, civil and criminal law, professional ethics, administrative law, commercial law, and other emerging developments in the law.
-As its name suggests, the Widener Journal of Law, Economics, and Race, which is published online, is a forum for analysis of the many important ways the forces of law, economics, and race intersect in American society.
+You can strengthen those skills by working on the Widener Commonwealth Law Review.
+Published since 1992, the Widener Commonwealth Law Review focuses on a wide range of topics including constitutional law, civil and criminal law, professional ethics, administrative law, commercial law, and other emerging developments in the law.

 Students who demonstrate exceptional oral and written advocacy skills can take part in the Moot Court Honor Society.
 As a member, you can earn academic credit for a variety of Moot Court activities, including participation in interscholastic competitions, while learning the ins and outs of oral advocacy and brief writing.